 For in-depth financial information, including our balance sheet, income statement, performance and condition ratios, or demographic information, click here to access the FDIC’s Institutional Directory database.
 Our FDIC Certificate # is 6091.
 Then close the browser window to return.
-Then close the browser window to return.

 Macon Bank History

 The Red Boiling Springs Bank was organized in March, 1919 at the Palace Hotel in Red Boiling Springs.
-The following directors were elected: B. W. Chitwood, Charles B. McClellan, Avery Clark, S. B. Crabtree, B. C. Trousdale, J. B. Braswell, R. P. Clark, H J. Parks, R. R. Clark, Dr. H. C. Hesson, and H. L. Sadler.
-The bank was located at the corner of Main Street and Market Street in Red Boiling Springs.
-The Bank opened for business in July 1, 1919 with a paid-in-capital of $12,500.00 and 56 stockholders.
+The following Directors were elected: B. W. Chitwood, Charles B. McClellan, Avery Clark, S. B. Crabtree, B. C. Trousdale, J. B. Braswell, R. P. Clark, H. J. Parks, R. R. Clark, Dr. H. C. Hesson, and H. L. Sadler.
+The Bank was located at the corner of Main Street and Market Street in Red Boiling Springs.
+The Bank opened for business on July 1, 1919 with paid-in-capital of $12,500.00 and 56 stockholders.
 In 1928 a new bank was constructed at the corner of East Main and Main Street in Red Boiling Springs.

-Brade W. Chitwood was elected president of the bank and remained so until his death in 1957 with the exception of 1923-26 when Henry Counts served in this capacity.
-Mr. Walter Birdwell was elected cashier to succeeded Avery Clark.
-Birdwell would later move to Citizens Bank of Carthage and was succeeded as cashier by Charles C. Chitwood, Sr. Chitwood retired as cashier in 1949 and was replaced by Dayton Chitwood with William B. Green being elected assistant cashier.
-In July of 1958, Dayton Chitwood was elected President and Chairman of the Board while Green was appointed cashier.
+Brade W. Chitwood was elected President of the Bank and remained so until his death in 1957 with the exception of 1923-26 when Henry Counts served in this capacity.
+Mr. Walter Birdwell was elected Cashier to succeeded Avery Clark.
+Birdwell would later move to Citizens Bank of Carthage and was succeeded as Cashier by Charles C. Chitwood, Sr. Chitwood retired as Cashier in 1949 and was replaced by Dayton Chitwood with William B. Green being elected Assistant Cashier.
+In July of 1958, Dayton Chitwood was elected President and Chairman of the Board while Green was appointed Cashier.
 Green succeeded Dayton Chitwood as President on September 2, 1969.
 Chitwood continued to serve as Chairman of the Board until his death in 1974 at which time William B. Green was appointed to serve as Chairman of the Board as well as President.